lspector/propeller/README.md

 the CLI tools instead, then replace `lein run -m` in each command with `clj -M -m`.

-If you are using leiningen, then you can start a ruh with the command `lein run -m <namespace>`, replacing `<namespace>` with the actual namespace that you will find at the top of the problem file.
+If you are using leiningen, then you can start a run with the command `lein run -m <namespace>`, replacing `<namespace>` with the actual namespace that you will find at the top of the problem file.